munificent/craftinginterpreters/book/control-flow.md

 [compute]: https://en.wikipedia.org/wiki/Computable_function

-They hoped the answer to the first two questions would be "yes".
+They presumed the answer to the first two questions would be "yes".
 All that remained was to prove it.
 It turns out that the answer to both is "no" and, astonishingly, the two questions are deeply intertwined.
 This is a fascinating corner of mathematics that touches fundamental questions about what brains are